cschulzsuper/multitenancy-monolith/README.md

 ## Authentictaion and authorization refactoring
   * /49 Introduction of prefixes for groups, members and identities.
 The new resources are `account-groups`, `account-members` and `authentication-identities`.
 Renaming of all related classes. https://github.com/cschulzsuper/multitenancy-monolith/commit/f1d7fd2e269451b1dd20c3cb8a7441e65f15b4a9
   * /50 The missing `account-groups` endpoint is implemented.
 With tests and some additional renaming that was forgotten in the previous commit.
+  * /51 `HTTP HEAD` requests check for used `account-groups` and `authentication-identities`.
+Additionally, registration object definition for  `authentication-identity` and `account-groups`.
+They will be used in registration flows.

 # Current